 Please visit The United States Visas Official Site for visa application information.
 The procedure is slightly different from one US Consulate to another, so you will want to read the information for the particular Consulate that you plan to visit.

-I don't have a TOEFL score (or my TOEFL score is too low).
+My TOEFL score is too low.
 Can I still join LBCC?

 If you are not able to meet any of the English Proficiency requirements, you may join the American Language and Culture Institute (ALCI).
 This program does not require a TOEFL or other kind of English Proficiency, and is designed to help you improve your English skills enough for you to join a college level program.
 Please visit the ALCI web site for program details.

 The U.S. consulate or embassy abroad can process your visa up to 60 days before the start date of your academic program.
-You may enter the country as early as 30 days in advance of the program start date that is noted in item #5 on your I-20 .
+You may enter the country as early as 30 days in advance of the program start date that is noted on your I-20 .

-In accordance with immigration regulations, you must provide us with your immigration documents upon arrival at LBCC.
-These regulations apply to students from outside the U.S. , as well as to students transferring to LBCC from another U.S. school.
+In accordance with immigration regulations, you must provide us with your immigration documents at the orientation.
+These regulations apply to students from outside the U.S., as well as to students transferring to LBCC from another U.S. school.

 I am visiting the US right now, but I do not have a student visa.
 Can I take classes?
 Can I apply for the F-1 visa in the United States?

 Every visa category has different restrictions regarding who may study and who is not permitted to study.
-Please contact the International Student Office for one-to-one advising about your particular visa category.
+Please contact the International Student Office for an appointment to discuss your particular visa category.

 Although you cannot apply for a visa from within the US, you may be able to change your Non-immigrant Status to student status.
 This is dependent on your current Non-immigrant Status, shown on your I-94 card.
-Please contact the International Student Office for one-to-one advising about your particular visa category.
+Please contact the International Student Office for an appointment to discuss your particular visa category.

-Your visa is the stamp in your passport with your photograph that was issued to you by a U.S. consulate or embassy abroad.
-It is only an entry document, so it only needs to be valid when you travel and plan to re-enter the United States .
-If it expires while you are still pursuing your studies in the U.S. , and you have no plans to travel outside the U.S. , you will still be in legal status.
+Your visa is only an entry document, so it only needs to be valid when you travel and plan to re-enter the United States .
+If it expires while you are still pursuing your studies in the U.S. , and you have no plans to travel outside the U.S., you will still be in legal status.

 If your I-20 will expire before you finish your studies, you should get it extended.
 You must extend your I-20 before its expiration date in order to avoid losing your F-1 status.
 To extend your I-20, you will need to show your new bank statements or proof of financial sponsorship, plus a new Educational Plan from the counselor showing the end date of your program.

-Check the bottom of page three of your I-20.
-If there is a signature that will be more than 3 months old at the time when you plan to return to the U.S. , you should come to the International Student Office for a new signature.
+Check the bottom of page two of your I-20.
+If there is a signature that will be more than 3 months old at the time when you plan to return to the U.S., you should come to the International Student Office for a new signature.
 According to immigration law, the signatures are valid for one year (as it says on your I-20), but port of entry officials recommend a more recent signature.
 Note: Travel signatures are not given to students not returning to LBCC.

 You still may have a chance to get in to the class.
 You will need to get on the "Waiting List" for the course then go to the class on the first day.
-(The time and location of each class is listed in your schedule book.)
+(The time and location of each class is listed in the Schedule of Classes.)
 Get there a few minutes early.
 Before class begins, tell the instructor you would like to add the class.
-Usually, the instructor will wait until the break or the end of the class, and then will decide if there are spaces for more students.
 If he or she decides to add you, you will be given a "permission number".
-You can use this number to add the class on-line.
+You must use this number to add the class on-line.
 (The number can be used only once for that specific course.)